colleen547/leaflet-challenge/README.md

 For this project, assume that the USGS is interested in building a new set of tools that will allow them to visualize their earthquake data.
 They collect a massive amount of data from all over the world daily but lack a meaningful way of displaying it.
 Visualizing their data will allow them to better educate the public and other government organizations (and hopefully secure more funding..) on issues facing our planet.

-BEFORE YOU BEGIN:
+### Before You Begin

-(1) Create a new repository for this project called leaflet-challenge.
+1. Create a new repository for this project called `leaflet-challenge`. **Do not add this homework to an existing repository**.

-(2) Clone the new repository to your computer.
+2. Clone the new repository to your computer.

-This project utilizes both html and Javascript, so be sure to add all the necessary files.
+3. This project utilizes both **html** and **Javascript**, so be sure to add all the necessary files.
 These will be the main files to run for analysis.
-Please use a directory structure similar to the ones used previously.
+Please use a directory structure similar to the ones used previously; e.g., `static/js`.

-IMPORTANT: Be sure to keep your API Key in a separate file and don't push it to GitHub!
-Remember to update your .gitignore accordingly.
+4. Be sure to keep your API Key in a separate file and don't push it to GitHub.
+Remember to update your `.gitignore` accordingly.

-Push the above changes to GitHub.
+5. Push the above changes to GitHub.

 TASK: